-Greenfield’s client base was a reflection of this also, as it made no commercial sense to to chase business with local firms looking to do things on a tight budget, when our regional, national and international clients had much deeper pockets.
+Greenfield’s client base was a reflection of this also.
+As it made no commercial sense to chase business with local firms looking to do things on a tight budget.
+When our regional, national and international clients had much deeper pockets.

-In the last 18 months, we have placed Business Analysts, Project Managers, Testers and Software Developers using all the major programming languages, DBA’s, a number or infrastructure folk, a technical architect and an IT Director within the town and peripheral villages.
+In the last 18 months, we have placed Business Analysts, Project Managers, Testers and Software Developers all using major programming languages.
+We have also placed Database Administrators, Infrastructure folk, Technical Architects and an IT Director are within the town and peripheral villages.

-There are now quite a few businesses that have sizeable tech teams, Shrewsbury has incubated a booming entrepreneurial SME Tech sector and all of the marketing agencies have capacity to develop web sites for their clients.
-There is also a general shift in attitude to more flexible working arrangements add to that the roll out of ultra-fast broadband – allowing people in Shrewsbury to work from home when their employer could be based anywhere in the the country or even overseas.
+There are now quite a few businesses that have sizeable tech teams.
+Shrewsbury has incubated a booming entrepreneurial SME Tech sector and all of the marketing agencies have the capacity to develop web sites for their clients.
+There is also a general shift in attitude to more flexible working arrangements.
+Add to that the rollout of ultra-fast broadband, allowing people in Shrewsbury to work from home when their employer could be based anywhere in the country or even overseas.

-Shrewsbury even has its own “tech meet up” in the form of Shropgeek, which Greenfield have been supporting for last 5 years, where tech and creative types can get together in an informal and friendly environment to listen to lighting talks on a variety of subjects over a beer.
+Shrewsbury even has it’s own ‘tech meet up’ known as Shropgeek, which Greenfield IT has been supporting for the last 5 years.
+Tech and creative types can get together in an informal and friendly environment to listen to lightning talks on a variety of subjects over a beer.

-So there has never been a better time to work in IT if you live in Shrewsbury, against the back drop of chronic skills shortages nationally, pushing the salaries up as firms compete with regional employers to attract and hang onto their people.
+There has never been a better time to work in IT if you live in Shrewsbury.
+Against the backdrop of chronic skills shortages nationally, pushing the salaries up as firms compete with regional employers to attract and hang onto their people.

 While I accept there is some support from “The Growth Hub” it is very generic.
-If you look at other Marches towns like Worcester, Malvern and Hereford as they created the Malvern Cyber Cluster, known nationally as Cyber Valley – they press on with developing 5G commercial applications with a strong focus on R&D attracting a vibrant talent pool and companies like QinetiQ and Yamazaki to the area.
+If you look at other Marches towns like Worcester, Malvern and Hereford, they created the Malvern Cyber Cluster.
+Known nationally as Cyber Valley, they press on with developing 5G commercial applications.
+With a strong focus on R&D attracting a vibrant talent pool and companies like QinetiQ and Yamazaki to the area.